Louis Cyr: Cyr dumbbell

 Cyr was also credited with side pressing 273 lb with one arm (the right), a lift witnessed by Britain's great champion Tom Pevier, who described it more like a 'jerk press.'
 The dumbbell, a huge thick-handled one, was lifted to the shoulders with two hands, before the single-handed overhead move.
 Cyr's dumbbells were often so unwieldy that many respectable strongmen were unable to lift them off the floor, let alone lift them overhead.

 One particular dumbbell of Cyr's weighed, when empty, 202 lb.
 It was the same bell that had defeated a drove of former strength athletes, and it was exchanged by its owner, 280 lb. police chief Joseph Moquin of Quebec (who could and did bent press the weight) for a modern set of York weights.
 Thus, it came into the possession of the late Bob Hoffman and Mike Dietz.
 According to Strength & Health magazine, Hoffman, after several attempts, was able to bent press it, as did the much lighter 150 lb.
 Sig Klein.
 John Grimek later also bent pressed it, half a dozen times or so one afternoon, when the weight was increased to 269.5 lb, by adding, as it happened, the lead type from Mark Berrys' classic tome Physical Training Simplified.
 Hence the reason the book was never reprinted.

-Cyr was a big man in all ways, both in heart and in size.
-Being a great trencherman, he ate more than four normal men.
-Up to 6 lb of meat at one meal.
-A genuine gourmand, he increased his weight enormously in his later years.
-His lightest bodyweight was when he competed against August Johnson, then just 270 lb, although his normal contest condition was nearer 320 lb.
-Cyr's wife, Melina, by contrast, never weighed more than 100 lb.
+As a master of the trenches, Cyr was known for his appetite, reportedly consuming over four times the average portion.
+He was said to have been able to eat up to six pounds of meat in a meal.
+His typical contest weight was around 320 pounds, although his lightest recorded weight occurred during a competition against August Johnson was 270 pounds.
+In contrast, his wife, Melina never exceeded 100 pounds.

 In 1886, Cyr met and defeated Richard Pennell, who was then 40, and Louis just 23.
 On 1 October 1888 at Berthierville, Quebec, he lifted 3,536 lb/ 1,604 kg of pig iron for his first record in the back lift.